 Home Security Cameras

-Security cameras are a key component of any home security system and they come with a wide variety of available features.
-Most home security cameras come with an indoor and/or outdoor option.
+Security cameras are a key component of any home security system, and they come with a wide variety of features.
+Today, most home security cameras come with an indoor / outdoor option, and some let you pan, tilt, and zoom.
+When reviewing cameras for your home security system, these are some of the features to consider:

 - Will the cameras be fixed or adjustable?
-If you want to view a large area, then you should probably opt for a camera that can be panned, tilted and zoomed in for more thorough viewing and recording.
+If you want to view a large area, then you should consider a camera that can be panned, tilted, and zoomed in for more thorough viewing and recording.

 - Are the cameras waterproof?
 A waterproof rating of 65 is recommended.